Title IX Gender/Sexual Discrimination

 NONDISCRIMINATION COMPLAINT PROCEDURES

-The deadline for filing a complaint is one year from the date of the alleged violation.
+A complaint must be in written form and filed within one year of the date of the alleged violation.
 However, that filing deadline may not be imposed if the complainant was prevented from filing due to: 1) Specific misrepresentations by the district that it had resolved the problem that forms the basis of the complaint; or 2) Withholding of information that the district was required to provide.

 The primary purpose of this regulation is to secure an equitable solution to a justifiable complaint.
 To this end, the following steps shall be taken: